SatrioKamaludin/vox/README.md

 ### Authentication
 - Register for a new account
-- Login with existing account
+- Login/Logout with existing account

 ### User
-- Search user info by ID
+- Search user's info by ID
 - Change your name and email
 - Change your password